charredUtensil/groundhog/src/core/architects/README.md

 If an architect will perform some "cinematic" (i.e. a pan + message) immediately after a zone is discovered, it must claim that zone in the pre-program stage.
 This is to avoid a situation where two different plans try to trigger events at the same time, causing undesired behavior.
 If the needed zone is not assigned to the plan ID, it must not perform the cinematic.
 This does not prevent non-blocking events such as monster spawns or scheduling some event to occur after a random delay.

-### The Spawn Cave is Special
+### The Anchor Cave is Special

-Generally speaking, to avoid any conflicting logic or strange behaviors, the spawn cave's script should be solely responsible for manipulating any global state.
-If there is some special logic that occurs when a specific spawn architect is used in combination with another architect, that logic should be owned by the spawn.
+Generally speaking, to avoid any conflicting logic or strange behaviors, the anchor cave's script should be solely responsible for manipulating any global state.
+If there is some special logic that occurs when a specific anchor architect is used in combination with another architect, that logic should be owned by the anchor.
 For example, when a "Find HQ" is present the Nomads Spawn disables buildings until the HQ is found.
 This logic exists entirely within the Nomads Spawn.

 ### Script Globals